Gering students experience Japanese cuisine, culture

 “I cook food to tell the Japanese-American story,” Sugimura said at the start of his presentation.

 Sugimura’s grandparents came to America from Japan in 1917.
-His grandfather passed away shortly after, leaving his grandmother as a single mother of five.
+His grandfather died shortly after, leaving his grandmother as a single mother of five.

 “She needed to be self-sufficient, so she opened up a restaurant in Sacramento,” said Sugimura.
 “A highly regarded Japanese restaurant, female chef, female-owned, in the ’30s.
 There’s still a mystique about that today, but unheard of in the ’30s.”